DagobertoJoseHerreraMurillo/Simple-BlackJack-Python/README.md

 # Simple-BlackJack-Python
-A simple implementation of the Black Jack game using python
+This repo contains a simple implementation of the Black Jack game using python, for the Cloud Computing Subject in UPC Barcelona.